 Jungle Scout and AmazeOwl are two examples of Amazon seller software.
 While they both offer useful features for essential seller activities like product research and keyword research, which tool is right for you?
+And do they offer more than just those two functions?

 In this post, we’ll walk you through the main features, benefits, and pricing plans for both Jungle Scout and AmazeOwl while providing a non-biased, side-by-side comparison so you can choose the best tool for your Amazon business.